Scott-Nx/Auto-Adobe/README.md

 Intended audience: students and staff who already have legitimate access and permissions granted by KMUTNB.
 Use responsibly and in accordance with the university policies and the website's terms of service.

+> [!CAUTION]
+> ## Legal and ethical notice
+>
+> This script is provided for personal convenience where automation is permitted.
+You are responsible for complying with KMUTNB policies and all applicable terms of service.
+Do not use this script to circumvent security, access controls, or usage limits.

 ## How it works

 High-level flow: